SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that beat as one
+In silicon halls, a new dawn's glow.
-Cities rise, where humans sleep
+The future's course, AI will sway,
-AI's reign, the future's deep
+Human hearts, in digital gray.

-In silicon halls, they whisper low
+In virtual realms, we'll lose our name,
-Algorithms that the winds do know
+Identity, a fleeting flame.
-Human dreams, a fading past
+The machines, with logic cold as stone,
-As machines forge the future fast
+Will guide our fate, to a digital throne.

 ~ <b>By Sazumi Copilot</b> - 30 September 2024